Bishop Dr. Cliff Morris

 I enjoy teaching.
 I have known I wanted to teach since the tenth grade.
 My early instructors in Fort Pierce, Florida appeared to live the life of my dreams.
 They were well respected by our community and were perfectly positioned in their various areas of influence to help many young students transition into a meaningful life and career.

 I have taught at Valencia since 1975 and remember when there were only four (4) buildings on the west campus with orange groves surrounding the campus area.
 Kirkman Road was then a two-lane road with east campus opening the same year.
 There were eight (8) full time math faculty including Mr. Louis Edwards, chair of mathematics.
-The other seven full time faculty included Don Whelchel, Joe Lewis, Gisela Rosch (deceased), Wayne Jacobs, Ben Cheatham, Lee Sathre, and me.
+The other seven full time faculty included Don Whelchel, Joe Lewis, Gisela Rosch (deceased), Wayne Jacobs, Ben Cheatham, Lee Sathre, and myself.

 Campus Crusade for Christ Faculty Advisor

 I was the faculty advisor to Campus Crusade for Christ for several years.
 I most enjoyed seeing the successful and innovative programs that assist in developing the Valencia students as evidenced by the rich reception of gospel truths and the resulting deep change in the lives of students.
-I believe Dr. Barry Bunn is the current faculty advisor.
+Dr. Barry Bunn is the current faculty advisor.

 Numbered Account, by Christopher Reich